Space Brat: Plot

 Blork and his friends had attempted to return home using the same method that was used when Skippy was in the spaceship's closet.
 While they are successful in getting back to the planet Splat, they realize that they had time-traveled millions of years to Splat in the past.
 This was because of Moomie Peevik's pet, that had wandered into the closet.
 Appus Meeko was being used as a focal means to return home, and the pet interfered.
 Throughout the story, Blork meets a variety of prehistoric creatures and a Yoda-like character who advises him to not change the future by taking anything from the past with him.
 At the end of the book, Blork and his friends finally get back to Splat in their own time but find that they had missed the medal ceremony.
 When they return to their home, they find a statue that was created in their honor due to their prolonged absence.
 Two of their other acquaintances, remove the medal and rightfully place it around Blork.
 Blork decides instead to hang the medal inside their spaceship as a testament to everything he and his friends had gone through.
 At the end, they decide to go on another adventure.
 This time, everything goes right.

+Reviews

+In its review of Space Brat 4: Planet of the Dips, School Library Journal stated that "Beginning readers with a passion for weird words, stupid jokes, and odd behavior will find happiness in this light and lively addition to the series."